swannbrunet/zumba-cafew-cafew-carnaval/README.md

 - [X] : As a player, I want to shot when I press space
 - [X] : As a player, I want to see a little spaceship
-- [X] : As a player, I want to move this little spaceship
+- [X] : As a player, I want to move this little spaceship // Fix turn right
 - [X] : As a player, I want to a map with a tiles
 - [X] : As a player, I want to fall when I have no tile under me
 - [X] : As a player, I want to restart the game, if I fall